-The Controlling the Assault of Non-Solicited Pornography and Marketing Act of 2003 (CAN-SPAM Act) requires unsolicited commercial email messages to be labeled and bans false or misleading header information.
+Controlling the Assault of Non-Solicited Pornography and Marketing Act of 2003 (CAN-SPAM Act) requires unsolicited commercial email messages to be labeled and bans false or misleading header information.
 It also prohibits deceptive or misleading subject lines and requires that emails give recipients an opt-out option (an ability for the recipient to stop receiving future commercial messages from the sender).
-The law also requires commercial email to contain clear and conspicuous notice that the message is an advertisement or solicitation, and contain the emailer's valid physical postal address.
+The law also requires commercial email to contain clear and conspicuous notice that the message is an advertisement or solicitation, and contain the emailer’s valid physical postal address.

 Numerous states have adopted laws prohibiting unsolicited commercial email and false or misleading routing information.
 Many states also prohibit the distribution of software designed to falsify routing information.
-In addition, many states also require that the spam identify the sender and tell how to opt out of getting more spam from that sender.
+In addition, many states require that the spam identify the sender and tell how to opt out of getting more spam from that sender.
 However, just as with the federal law relating to these matters, it is not working.

-Securities and Exchange (SEC) Enforcement
+Securities And Exchange (SEC) Enforcement

-More than a decade ago, the SEC created the Office of Internet Enforcement specifically to fight Internet fraud, including schemes using spam.
+More than a decade ago, the SEC created the Office of Internet Enforcement specifically to fight internet fraud, including schemes using spam.
 The SEC requires online communications touting or recommending stocks to disclose the person or entity that paid for the communication, including the amount and type of the payment.
 The SEC has brought scores of enforcement cases since August 1995 that involve violations of the law using spam.
 The SEC has investigated a variety of email frauds such as:

 “Pump and Dump” scams where messages are sent urging readers to quickly buy a stock, based on a future company or economic development.
 The message senders may be insiders or paid promoters who gain by selling their shares after unsuspecting investors pump up the stock price.